What is the force on a magnetic dipole?: Force on a magnetic dipole

 where $\phi_{\rm induced}$ is the electrostatic potential due to the induced surface charges on the dipole.

 Hnizdo took the force ${\bf F}_{\rm internal}$ to be a force acting on the dipole that would move the dipole if not balanced by an external force.
-However, it can be seen from Eq.~(\ref{fin}) that this force on the induced charges is everywhere parallel to the original current in the dipole, and therefore parallel to the surface of the conductor carrying the current.
-Because of this, the force on the charges will act to change the current in the dipole, but will not actually be a push on the dipole itself.
+However, it can be seen from Eq.~(\ref{fin}) that the differential force on the induced charges is everywhere parallel to the original current in the dipole, and therefore parallel to the surface of the conductor carrying the current.
+Because of this, the force on the charges will act to change the surface charge distribution on the dipole, but will not actually be a push on the wire carrying the current.
+In fact, it is this force that rearranges the surface charges so that they will continue to keep the electric field out of the interior.

 Only the component of a force perpendicular to the surface of a conductor would cause a motion of the conductor.
 This is because the surface charges cannot move away from the surface, since this would allow the external electric field to enter the conductor.
-If the direction of the force is parallel to the surface of the conductor, as in this case, it would cause charges to move parallel to the surface, affecting the current, but not producing a force on the conductor.
+If the direction of the force is parallel to the surface of the conductor, as in this case, it will cause charges to move parallel to the surface, but not produce a force on the conductor.

 A third internal force, $\bf F_{\bmu}$, proposed by Hnizdo would be due to an electric field induced by the magnetic field of a time varying magnetic dipole.
 The suggestion was that this field would produce a force on the surface charges that had originally been induced by the external electric field.
-But this force too would be parallel to the surface of the conductor and affect only the current without producing a force on the dipole.
+But this force too would be parallel to the surface of the conductor and only move the surface charges along the surface without producing a force on the dipole.

 We have now shown that none of the mechanisms proposed in \cite{v} or \cite{h} lead to the addition of the term $-\frac{d}{dt}(\bmu\times{\bf E})$ for any of the models proposed by Vaidman.
+Neither Vaidman nor Hnizdo considered the cases of intrinsic magnetic dipoles or ferromagnetic dipoles.
+Neither of these cases would have the hidden momentum proposed by Vaidman or the internal currents used by Hnizdo, so they too would satisfy the force law of Eq.~(1) without the added term in Eq.~(2).